BlockchainBrain/docs/masternodes/masternodes_basic/vpsandhotwallet.rst

 3. Login to the VPS, via SSH, as the **root** user.

-	* If you need assistance using SSH then please refer to the :ref:`Masternodes: Getting Started with an SSH client and SSH Keys<masternodes_usingssh>` section of the guide for more information on how to use SSH to connect to the Linux VPS.
+	* If you need assistance using SSH then please refer to the :ref:`VPS: Getting Started with an SSH client and SSH Keys<vps_usingssh>` section of the guide for more information on how to use SSH to connect to the Linux VPS.
 	* If you are running a VPS from Digital Ocean, Vultr, or a similar provider, then you need to use an SSH client, such as Putty_, if you want to have copy and paste functionality.
 Otherwise you will have to type all of the following commands out manually!

 .. _installlinuxupdates_vpsandhotwallet: